 The secret lies in cooking regular spaghetti with a bit of baking soda!
 It's as straightforward as that!

 Furthermore, spaghetti is usually cheap and easily available in basically any country, so it is also economical.
-Don't waste buying instant ramen only take out the noodles and throwing away the soup!
+Don’t waste time buying instant ramen; just take out the noodles and throw away the soup!

-Ramen noodles owe their distinctive chewiness and yellowish hue to "lye water" known as "kansui" (ใใๆฐด) in Japanese".
+Ramen noodles owe their distinctive chewiness and yellowish hue to “lye water” known as “kansui” (かん水) in Japanese.”
 Lye water is an alkali salt solution mixed into the flour during preparation.
-Without it, you'd simply be kneading regular wheat flour into what would become udon noodles.
-On the other hand, pasta lacks this lye water component, giving it a distinct texture that's firmer and less chewy than ramen noodles.
+Without it, you’d simply be kneading regular wheat flour into udon noodles.
+On the other hand, pasta lacks this lye water component, giving it a distinct texture that’s firmer and less chewy than ramen noodles.

-Now, baking soda, or sodium bicarbonate, does have an extra hydrogen.
-However, when it's heated, it decomposes into sodium carbonate, water, and carbon dioxide.
-Hence, the theory goes that boiling spaghetti with baking soda essentially morphs it into something similar to ramen noodles.
+Now, baking soda, or sodium bicarbonate, has extra hydrogen.
+However, it decomposes into sodium carbonate, water, and carbon dioxide when heated.
+Hence, the theory goes that boiling spaghetti with baking soda transforms into something similar to ramen noodles.

 - Dried long pasta - I recommend capellini for those who like extremely thin ramen noodles, spaghettini for those who like thin noodles, and spaghetti for those who like slightly thicker noodles.
 Generally from 1.0 mm to 1.8 mm thick would work depending on your preference.